SUMMER CAMP PROGRAM

 Who Can Volunteer?

-Anyone 16 years of age, or older, who can donate a week of their time & energy is welcomed.
+Anyone 16 years of age or older who can donate a week of their time & energy is welcome.
 No previous experience is necessary — just a willingness to help.
-Training sessions are provided to ensure the safety of everyone involved.
-For more information visit volunteering.
+Orientation sessions are provided to ensure the safety of everyone involved.
+For more information, visit the link below.

 Who Can Attend?